OfficeDev/ews-java-api/readme.md

 ### List the first ten items in the Inbox

 We can use Exchange Web Services to search functionality-List of the first ten items in the user's mailbox.
-The following code shows how to search list of first ten items in the inbox by using the EWS JAVA API.
+The following code shows how to search list of first ten items in the Inbox by using the EWS JAVA API.

 ```
 public void listFirstTenItems()